domasvz1/DO-Shop-ASP.NET-MVC/README.md

 "Add-Migration InitialCreate"        and            "update-database" --
+If there are problems with migrations

+[Migrations sould be tested on new PC when starting the project for the first time]

 Some starting tasks:
 - Make coding practises better used (in the code itself)
 - Make a script where (when launching the program for the first time) the "Admin user" would be inserted into the system's database automatically [so that would not be needed to do manually by the programmer]